South Africans squabble over slice of Mandela

 But beyond the mawkish tributes to South Africa's first black president, the day revealed the unseemly scramble among companies, politicians and charities for a slice of the reflected glory of "Madiba", the clan name by which he is affectionately known.

-The ruling African National Congress (ANC) released a 1,450 word eulogy to its totemic former leader, exhorting the country's 50 million people to "continue to build the South Africa of Madiba's dreams".
+The ruling African National Congress (ANC) released a 1,450 word eulogy to its totemic former leader, exhorting the country's 50 million people to "continue the build the South Africa of Madiba's dreams".

 Yet only last week, anti-apartheid heroine and Mandela ex-wife Winnie Madikizela-Mandela was accusing the ANC in a leaked letter of "shabby treatment" of the family and wanting to wheel them out only "when we have to be used for some agenda".